Most acute superficial eye infections can be treated topically.

 - The product information for affected chloramphenicol products is being updated to reflect the revised advice and remove restrictions for use in infants – in the meantime the MHRA asks healthcare professionals to reassure parents and carers that these products can be safely given to children aged 0 to 2 years as prescribed

-- For more information and advice for parents and carers, see the safety update
+- For more information and advice for parents and carers, see the Drug Safety Update

-- Chloramphenicol is absorbed systemically from the eye and toxicity has been reported following chronic exposure.
-Bone marrow hypoplasia, including aplastic anaemia and death, has been reported.
-The general consensus of opinion is that the link has not been proven but as a precaution courses should be limited to 5-7 days and topical chloramphenicol be avoided in those patients with a personal or family history of blood dyscrasia
+- The general consensus of opinion is that a link between aplastic anaemia and chloramphenicol eye drops has not been proven but as a precaution courses should be limited to 5-7 days and topical chloramphenicol should be avoided in those patients with a personal or family history of blood dyscrasia

 - Ophthalmic solution 0.3% (£4.70 = 5ml)